 In Indiana, IMLS-supported services include:

-Without IMLS funding, the future of these services would be uncertain.
+Without IMLS support, the future of these services is uncertain.

 Library funding draws less than 0.003% of the annual federal budget yet has enormous impact in communities nationwide.

-This proposed elimination of IMLS funding comes at a time when literacy programming is already being cut at the state level.
+The elimination of IMLS services comes at a time when literacy programming is already being cut at the state level.
 Upcoming legislation at the Indiana Statehouse in the form of SB1 has the potential to drastically reduce local revenue allocated to libraries.

 If you want to make your voice heard, contact your Senators and Representative.
 Let them know that libraries are important to you and that cuts to the tiny portion of the federal budget that supports us would have an outsize impact on American citizens.